Frequently Asked Questions

 Sometimes older people will help a young film-maker to make their film.
 That is OK.

-Anyone operating the equipment necessary to make a film for The Outlook for Someday (eg the camera or the editing computer) must themselves be eligible to enter the challenge.
+Anyone operating the equipment necessary to make a film for The Someday Challenge (eg the camera or the editing computer) must themselves be eligible to enter the challenge.
 So if you can't operate the equipment yourself you need to team up with another young person who can.
-That person can be older than you but, like you, they need to be born in 1989 or later.
+That person can be older than you but, like you, they need to be born in 1992 or later.

 To decide if your film is to be one of the 20 Winning Films, the Judging Team will be asking themselves these questions: